TartanLlama/codeart/submit.md

 <p></p>
 We intend to respond to all submissions within a month of the submission deadline.

-Authors of selected pieces will be given a contributors copy and an honorarium of £10.
+Authors of selected pieces will be given a contributors copy.